technophilist/Musify/README.md

   - The clear button of the search bar in the search screen will only appear if there is text within it.
 It also uses a subtle animation while entering/exiting.
 - If the user is inside a nested navigation destination associated with a bottom navigation destination, and taps on the bottom navigation icon, the backstack would be popped.
+- Plural strings are used to display gramatically correct text.
+This can be specifically seen in the metadata of podcast episodes where the date and duration strings are formatted in a gramatically corrected manner.
+For example, an episode that has a duration of 1 hour is displayed as '1 hr', whereas an episode that has a duration of 2 or more hours, is displayed with 'hrs' as a suffix.
    </dd>
   <dt> HTML styled text🖌</dt>
   <dd> The app leverages compose-view interop to display html styled text.
 It's mainly used in the descriptions of the podcast show/episode detail screens.
 This means, these textfields can display text in different styles, such as italics and bold.
 Moreover, since the text is html styled, it can even display text in other forms such as lists.
 The URLs in the descriptions are even clickable, allowing the user to navigate to a linked website. </dd>